ryu1kn/vscode-annotator/README.md

 ## Features

 * Display the annotation view (git blame) of the current file.
+* Display color next to annotation to indicate how (relatively) old the commit is.
 * Highlight the annotations with same commit hash when hovering over them.
 * Display the diff of a particular commit by selecting a commit hash on the annotation view.
 * From the commit diff, you can now open the annotation view of the file just before the commit, and trace back the history.